-Current research shows the ingredients used in Alpha Venus DO NOT interact with hormonal contraceptives.
+Current research shows the ingredients used in Alpha Venus and Prime DO NOT interact with contraceptives.

-Extensive investigations into the published scientific literature available to date has not found any evidence that the food ingredients found in the ATP Science Alpha Venus “pink” and / or Alpha Venus “grey” capsules interact significantly with drug medications.
+Extensive investigations into the published scientific literature available to date have not found any evidence that the food ingredients found in the ATP Science Alpha Venus and/or Alpha Prime capsules interact significantly with drug medications.

 However, the standard warning for all sports food supplements remains the same.
 “Consult with your healthcare practitioner before starting any diet, supplement or exercise campaign.
 Supplements should only be used under medical or dietetic supervision.”